Pulling on a carbon nanotube¶

 Figure: CNT before (top) and after (bottom) deformation.
 See the corresponding video.

-When using a classical force field, as we just did, the bonds between atoms are non-breakable.
-Let us perform a similar simulation, but this time using a reactive force field instead, allowing for the bonds to break if the applied deformation is large enough.
+When using a classical force field, as we just did, the bonds between the atoms are non-breakable.
+Let us perform a similar simulation and deform a small CNT again, but this time using a reactive force field that allows for the bonds to break if the applied deformation is large enough.

 Create a second folder named breakable-bonds/ next to unbreakable-bonds/, and create a new input file in it called input.lammps.
 Type into input.lammps*: